 Job creation depends primarily upon profitability, secondly on trip time, and third on reduction of subsidies.
 Policy for investment and skill development is required.
 Construction jobs are balanced by increased roadworks delay, but manufacturing is a net benefit.

 Rural transport will need regulated subsidies from new mode revenue to extend the network and provide equity, but the new mode’s low vehicle operating costs should be recovered, enabling much more extensive rural service than at present and importantly, providing 24/7 instant availability.
+Development funds will be required to extend the network.

 Reduced exposure to stranger assaults on the new mode require private vehicles on private routes, with trips non-stop between origin and destination, and stops at bus stop proximity.
 This needs to be supported by video monitoring and audio communication between the vehicles, stops, base and PSO’s.
 Domestic assaults can also be addressed by the video monitoring, both as a deterrent and automated calling it out.